Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Introduction

 The proposed approach eliminates the need for a KNN search on the entire dataset during the imputation process.
-Instead, KNN imputation is applied within each smaller cluster, leading to a considerable reduction in computational overhead.
-We summarize our contributions as follows: \begin{itemize} \item To investigate robotic action recognition performance in difficult environments, a large-scale occlusion-based benchmark is constructed for self-supervised skeleton-based action recognition, including both NTU-60 and NTU-120 datasets. \item We propose a two-stage imputation method using KMeans and KNN to reduce computation overhead for the occluded skeleton completion.
-Our approach is flexible and applicable to various methods for self-supervised skeleton-based action recognition. \item We present the \emph{Occluded Partial Spatio-Temporal Learning (OPSTL)} framework to better leverage high-quality skeleton data by a novel dataset-driven \emph{Adaptive Spatial Masking (ASM)} data augmentation. \item We verify the effectiveness of our method with extensive experiments on the occluded version of NTU-60 and NTU-120 datasets.
+Instead, cluster agnostic KNN imputation is applied within each smaller cluster, leading to a considerable reduction in computational overhead.
+We summarize our contributions as follows: \begin{itemize} \item To investigate robotic action recognition performance in difficult environments, we construct the first large-scale occlusion-based benchmark for self-supervised skeleton-based action recognition, including both NTU-60 and NTU-120 datasets. \item We propose a two-stage imputation method, named \emph{cluster agnostic KNN imputer}, using KMeans and KNN to reduce computation overhead for the occluded skeleton completion.
+Our imputed skeleton sequences show a huge improvement over the non-imputed skeleton sequence.
+It's also flexible and applicable to various self-supervised skeleton-based action recognition methods. \item We present the \emph{Occluded Partial Spatio-Temporal Learning (OPSTL)} framework, which leverages high-quality skeleton data using dataset-driven \emph{Adaptive Spatial Masking (ASM)}.
+Extensive experiments on occluded NTU-60 and NTU-120 datasets show that our method significantly improves accuracy, achieving a gain of about $7\%$ with realistic synthesized occlusions.

 \end{itemize}